 Domicile

-Luxembourg and Ireland have special tax treaties with the US that make it attractive to set up funds there.
-As a Belgian investor, you can benefit from this by investing in funds that are domiciled in one of these two countries.
+Luxembourg and Ireland have special tax treaties with the US.
+These treaties make it attractive to set up funds there.
+As a Belgian investor, you can benefit from this.
+You can do so by investing in funds domiciled in one of these two countries.
 You can tell the country of domicile from the ISIN code of the ETF.
 The ISINs of funds domiciled in Ireland start with "IE", those from Luxembourg start with "LU".

 Further below, we'll show you how you can buy your first shares of the ETF Vanguard FTSE All-World.
 Its ISIN code is IE00BK5BQT80, meaning that it's domiciled in Ireland (which is what we want).